nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Username\{#generate-username}

 The generate username transformer generates a random string in the format of `<first_initial><last_name>`.
-The last names are pulled from the last name transformer(/transformers/system#generate-last-name).

 **Configurations**

-There are no configurations for the state transformer.
+There are no configurations for this transformer.

 **Examples**

-Here are some examples of what an output state value may look like.

 | Example Output |
 | -------------- |